Manu Ginóbili

 Coming from a family of professional basketball players, Ginóbili spent the early part of his career in Argentina and Italy, winning several individual and team honors.
 Ginóbili's stint with Italian club Kinder Bologna was particularly successful, as he won two Italian League MVP awards, the EuroLeague Finals MVP, the 2001 EuroLeague championship and the Triple Crown.
-After joining the San Antonio Spurs, Ginóbili became a four-time NBA champion (2003, 2005, 2007, 2014) and was a member of the "Big Three" along with teammates Tim Duncan and Tony Parker during the Spurs' era of success between 2002 and 2016.
-During their playing years together, the Spurs became a "model franchise" for other NBA teams.
-In terms of individual accomplishments, Ginóbili was named an All-Star in 2005 and 2011, and was selected twice for the All-NBA Third Team.
+After joining the San Antonio Spurs, Ginóbili was named an All-Star in 2005 and 2011 and was selected to the All-NBA Third Team twice.
 In the 2007–08 season, he was named the NBA Sixth Man of the Year.
+The Spurs made the playoffs in each of Ginóbili's 16 seasons.
+He is regarded as one of the greatest Latin American players, sixth men, and draft steals in NBA history.
+Ginóbili is also credited with popularizing the Euro step move in the NBA.

-Among Ginóbili’s achievements include leading Argentina to a gold medal at the 2004 Summer Olympics, where he was named FIBA Olympics Most Valuable Player.
-He also helped secure the historic feat of being the only team to ever eliminate the United States basketball team in Olympic history (as of 2025).
-With this victory, Ginóbili became one of only two players (along with fellow Hall of Famer Bill Bradley) to have won a EuroLeague title, an NBA championship, and an Olympic gold medal.
+In international play, Ginóbili's achievements include leading Argentina to a gold medal at the 2004 Summer Olympics, where he was named FIBA Olympics Most Valuable Player.
+He also helped secure the historic feat of being a member of the only team in Olympic history (as of 2025) to ever eliminate the United States men's national basketball team since NBA players are allowed to participate (i.e. 1992).
+With Argentina's 2004 gold medal victory, Ginóbili became one of only two players (along with fellow Hall of Famer Bill Bradley) to have won a EuroLeague title, an NBA championship, and an Olympic gold medal.

-Since September 2021, Ginóbili had been appointed as special advisor to basketball operations for the Spurs.
-In April 2022, he was announced as a first ballot inductee into the Naismith Memorial Basketball Hall of Fame.
+In September 2021, the Spurs appointed Ginóbili as special advisor to basketball operations.